 Photo courtesy National Archives Of Poland

-The youngest of Helen (Morrison) and Grosvenor Talbot Cliff's three sons, Leslie Howard Talbot Cliff was born June 5, 1908, in The Curragh, County Kildare, Island.
+The youngest of Helen (Morrison) and Grosvenor Talbot Cliff's three sons, Leslie Harold Talbot Cliff was born June 5, 1908, in The Curragh, County Kildare, Island.
 He grew up at Grasmere House, a stately home in Aldershot, which employed two nurses, two housemaids and a groom.
-Violet 'Vita' May Hamilton Supple was born on November 2, 1916 in Bath.
+Violet May Hamilton Supple was born on November 2, 1916 in Bath.
 Her parents, who hailed from Ireland originally, were May Josephine Violet (Samler) and William Hamilton Supple.

 Violet and Leslie's fathers had much in common.
 Both were army men who served in the Second Boer War and fought on the front lines during The Great War.
 Violet's father, a Lieutenant Colonel, had served with the Royal Dublin Fusiliers but returned home from Gallipoli injured.
 Leslie's father was killed in the line of duty while serving with the 3rd (Prince Of Wales) Dragoon Guards.